 When considering ICAgile’s goal of “changing the way people do agile by helping them become agile,” becoming an ICAgile Partner was an obvious choice for us!
-(Did you know we are an ICAgile Partner?!?!)
+(Did you know we are an ICAgile Partner?
+Check out our certified courses!)

 Throughout the process of becoming a partner, we formed a friendship with Shane Hastie, ICAgile’s Director of Community Development.
 His passion for not just ICAgile but also for the agile methodology in general is clear!
 So instead of simply providing you with information that’s already out there, we decided to get it from a more personal source: directly from Shane himself!

 Kaley: Thank you for joining me Shane, this Kaley with Netmind – we are new ICAgile partner and I wanted to find out some insider information on ICAgile.
 I’ll start with some questions on ICAgile in general, how you got involved, and then go into the future of ICAgile.
 My first question: